the-botting-company/nfsm/README.md

 ## Description

 nfsm is a type of non-deterministic state machine.
 Next states are determined by handlers with no pre-determined final state.
-The API docs can be found here: https://pkg.go.dev/github.com/nigzht/nfsm

 ## Installation